 Differentiated Product and Service Offerings.
 We attract and retain a strong base of experienced retailers by offering a broad range of products at very competitive prices and assisting retailers with improving their operational efficiency.
-Our retailers and their customers value the selection of over 11,000 private label products available under the Ace brand, including specialty product offerings such as Clark + Kensington® Paint.
+Our retailers and their customers value the selection of over 10,000 private label products available under the Ace brand, including specialty product offerings such as Clark + Kensington® Paint.
 We also offer our retailers an extensive selection of Scotts® Lawn and Garden products and Weber® grills.
 Additional high-quality product offerings include Valspar® Paints which, together with Ace Paints, form our two brand paint strategy.
-Since 2010, an agreement with Sears Holdings has enabled our participating retailers to sell an assortment of Craftsman® tools that they buy from us through our RSCs.
+Ace has agreements with Sears Holdings which enables our participating retailers to sell an assortment of Craftsman® tools and Kenmore® vacuum cleaners and vacuum cleaner replacement accessories that they buy from us through our RSCs.
 In addition, all Ace stores can participate in our national promotions of selected Craftsman® products.
-In 2013, a further agreement was reached with Sears Holdings allowing Ace retailers to purchase and sell Kenmore® vacuum cleaners and vacuum cleaner replacement accessories.
-Also in 2013, Ace and East Penn Manufacturing entered into an agreement allowing retailers to purchase and sell Diehard® automotive, lawn & garden, marine, and power sport batteries.
+Under an agreement with East Penn Manufacturing, Ace retailers can purchase and sell Diehard® automotive, lawn & garden, marine, and power sport batteries.